 Supporting Widows & Orphans

 Agape Galleria is designed to support widows and orphans in Russia through the promotion of books, jewelry, sculpture and other hand-crafted items.
-A portion of the proceeds from most of the items on this website go to support Agape's Widows & Orphans Project in Russia.
-Click on "Widows & Orphans" in the main menu above to learn more, and how you can become "involved."
+Click on "Widow & Orphan Project" in the main menu above to learn more, and how you can become "involved."

 To learn how you can get one of these beautiful hand-made aprons for FREE, click here.